simonvetter/modbus/README.md

 - modbus TCP (a.k.a.
 MBAP),
 - modbus TCP over TLS (a.k.a.
 MBAPS or Modbus Security),
-- modbus RTU over TCP (RTU tunneled in TCP for use with e.g. remote serial ports or cheap TCP to serial bridges).
+- modbus RTU over TCP (RTU tunneled in TCP for use with e.g. remote serial ports or cheap TCP to serial bridges),
+- modbus RTU over UDP (RTU tunneled in UDP).

 The server supports:
 - modbus TCP (a.k.a.
 MBAP),